Leukemia-Commonly as Blood Cancer

 Age

-Generally, the younger you are at your diagnosis, the better your outcome.
+Generally, the younger are at the diagnosis, better your outcome.

 Health